john-itcsolutions/bucordo/README.md

 `psql bucordo < bucordo.schema`

-Each bucordo node must be 'subscribed' to its own Member Class server (only).
+Each bucordo node must be 'subscribed' to its own Member Class server (only), to receive update notifications, yet configured to broadcast updates to the other bucordo servers (only) in the node-cluster.

 All the bucordo servers will be updating each other with current transactions from their own substrate databases.

 There then will need to be an Ordering Process (Consensus Seeking) to determine the order in which the current block of transactions will be committed.
 Please refer to the above-mentioned IBM article.

 The next step is to investigate how to involve the Ordering Service in the ordering of transactions by consensus from the other servers, and propogating the finalised Blocks throughout the system.
-We require a partitioned set of Bucordo_Member_Class_x servers.

 # About the docker-compose.yml file to run: